holoviz/datashader/README.md

 ![NYC taxi](examples/assets/images/nyc_pickups_vs_dropoffs.jpg)

-## About PyViz
+## About HoloViz

-Datashader is part of the PyViz initiative for making Python-based visualization tools work well together.
+Datashader is part of the [HoloViz](https://holoviz.org) ecosystem for making browser-based data visualization in Python easier to use, easier to learn, and more powerful.
+See [holoviz.org](http://holoviz.org) for related packages that you can use with Datashader and
-See [pyviz.org](http://pyviz.org) for related packages that you can use with Datashader and [status.pyviz.org](http://status.pyviz.org) for the current status of each PyViz project.
+[status.pyviz.org](http://status.pyviz.org) for the current status of each HoloViz project.

+Datashader is supported and maintained by [Anaconda](https://anaconda.com).